What Video Games Mean to me

 It was tragic then that I got in trouble with my parents later on for playing too many video games.
 They only allowed me 40 minutes a week, but I would always find a way to play when I wasn't supposed to.
 I couldn't help myself when it came to Red Alert: Command and Conquer, Planet Blupi, Super Mario World Advance 2, StarCraft: Broodwar, and eventually StarCraft 2 and Hearthstone.

 After dropping out of 2 colleges and then working as a music teacher full-time, I found myself playing Hearthstone on a full Varsity Esports Scholarship studying Business Administration at Robert Morris University.
 I toured the world on weekends, played in international tournaments, and made a decent living playing video games.

 BHOP Esports is what my life has led up to thus far.
 My passion for video games at a young age, my work with students in fine arts for the past 10 years, and my brief brush with the world of competitive esports have given me eyes for a store I wish had existed growing up.
 Nevertheless, I am lucky to have discovered the expressive art form that is video games.
 They were my sanctuary in times of loneliness, a catalyst for my imagination, and the inspiration to my curious approach in exploring the world.
-If I've learned anything from playing video games, it is that when you meet challenges, it means you're going in the right direction.
+If I've learned anything from playing video games, it is that when you're meeting challenges, it means you're probably headed in the right direction.

 ©BHOP ESPORTS, LLC.
 Est 2020

-Footage from: Need for Speed: Hot Pursuit 2
+Footage: Need for Speed: Hot Pursuit 2

 2002 Launch Trailer